Minoan Art & Culture

 Greek painting came into its own during the Byzantine period, which lasted roughly from the 4th century BC until the fall of Constantinople in 1453.
 Much Byzantine art was destroyed in popular rebellions during the 13th and 14th centuries.
 In the 11th century, émigrés from Constantinople brought portable icons to Crete, but the only surviving example from this period is the icon of the Virgin at Mesopantitissa, now in Venice.

 From the 13th to the early 16th centuries, churches around Crete were decorated with frescoes on a dark-blue background with a bust of Christ in the dome, the four Gospel writers in the corners, and the Virgin and Child in the apse.
 They also feature scenes from the life of Christ and figures of saints.
 Many fine frescoes can still be seen today, albeit moodily faded.
 The great icon painter of the 14th century was Ioannis Pagomenos, who worked in western Crete.
 Examples of his frescoes can be found in the churches of Agios Nikolaos in Maza, where he’s also buried, and in Agios Georgios in Sfakia.
+The best-preserved Byzantine frescoes on Crete are in the Church of Panagia Kera at Kritsa in Lasithi province.

 The Cretan School